 What are capital credits?
-Capital Credits reflect the non-profit nature of our Cooperative.
+Capital Credits reflect the not-for-profit nature of our Cooperative.
 Capital Credits are actually the amount of money that is “credited” to a member’s account at the end of each year.
 This amount is based on revenue remaining after expenses have been paid.
 Investor-owned utilities return this margin (profit) to the stockholders through dividends.
-In the case of a member-owned non-profit cooperative. . . like Haywood EMC . . . the margin is credited to the member owner on a pro-rata basis as capital credits.
+In the case of a member-owned non-profit cooperative, like Haywood EMC, the margin is credited to the member-owner on a pro-rata basis as capital credits.

 Capital credits are allocated annually to each member based upon the amount of revenue received from members divided by the coop’s margins.
 To determine an individual’s capital credit allocation, the margin (profit) percentage is applied to the amount they paid for electric service for the year.
-Once a year HEMC notifies our members the percentage of margins to be allocated.
-This notice appears in the April or May issue of Carolina Country Magazine.
+Once a year HEMC notifies our members of the percentage of margins to be allocated.

 The Coop retains these capital credits for two reasons: